Pastor Charles Spurgeon, The Great Preacher!

 Paul wrote to Timothy, a young pastor, “Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth” (2 Timothy 2:15 NIV).
 But the word must be made relevant to the topics of the day.
 I believe it was the British Baptist preacher, Pastor Charles Spurgeon, who once said that the preacher must prepare his sermons with a Bible in one hand and a newspaper in the other.
 This will give him much insight into the issues of the day.

-The word of God is divided into two central teachings, the law, and the Gospel.
+The word of God is divided into two central teachings, the law and the Gospel.
 I always capitalize the word “Gospel.”
 I do this to emphasize that the Gospel always must be predominant, but the law must never be left out.
 The law always tells us what we should do and what we have failed to do.
-It always exposes sin, but it can never save.
+It still exposes sin, but it can never save.
 That is, it can never forgive our sins.

 Charles Spurgeon Talks About God Being With Us!